 The sense that actual humans are involved in an actual place confers a sense of urgency that pixels just don't have, and that includes the film's opening retellings of Hercules's famous tussles against various monsters, as well as the CGI-heavy climax.
 But that middle battle is surprisingly powerful in its earthy messiness, give or take all the edits and lack of blood to get a PG-13.

 It also helps that Hercules has a strong lead in Johnson.
-Not just physically strong, but with all apologies to Steve Reeves, Lou Ferrigno, and Ryan Gosling, he's by far the best actor to ever play this role.
+Not just physically strong, but with all apologies to Steve Reeves, Lou Ferrigno and Ryan Gosling, he's by far the best actor ever to play this role.

 That's not damning with faint praise, either.
 Johnson is genuinely talented.
 He's often the best thing in bad movies, and Ratner's Hercules is, at the very least, pretty good.
 In addition to all the yelling and straining and punching of things, which come with the territory, the movie gives Johnson a lot to do emotionally in the quieter scenes, and he can communicate a great deal with those big eyes of his.